R-Campbell/terraform-provider-aws/website/docs/cdktf/typescript/r/ec2_client_vpn_authorization_rule.html.markdown

 ## Import

-AWS Client VPN authorization rules can be imported using the endpoint ID and target network CIDR.
+Import AWS Client VPN authorization rules using the endpoint ID and target network CIDR.
 If there is a specific group name that is included as well.
 All values are separated by a `,`.
+For example:

 ```
 $ terraform import aws_ec2_client_vpn_authorization_rule.example cvpn-endpoint-0ac3a1abbccddd666,10.1.0.0/24